Azure-Samples/secrets-store-csi-with-aks-akv/README.md

 This repo is a walkthrough of using the [Kubernetes Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/) as a mechanism to get secret contents stored in Azure Key Vault instance and use the Secret Store CSI driver interface to mount them into Kubernetes pods.

-In this repo you can find a containerized Go sample app (deployed with [Helm](https://helm.sh/)) running in an AKS cluster (provisioned with ARM templates), all setup with a Github Actions workflow.
+In this repo you can find a containerized Go sample app (deployed with [Helm](https://helm.sh/)) running in an AKS cluster (provisioned with ARM templates), all setup with a GitHub Actions workflow.
 The [workflow](.github\workflows\devops-workflow.yml) includes steps to:

 - Provision an AKS Cluster and an Azure KeyVault
 - Install the [Secrets Store CSI Driver and the Azure Keyvault Provider](https://azure.github.io/secrets-store-csi-driver-provider-azure/getting-started/installation/) using Helm